-Action Different actions follow:

-license.vfd

-Checks for valid Veritas Volume manager license-if one is not found use the vxlicinst utility to install a valid license key.

-disk.vfd

-Checks if all disks in diskgroup are visible on host-if it fails, check if the path to disks exists from the host and check if LUN masking and zoning are set properly.

-udid.vfd

-Checks the UDID (unique disk identifiers) of disks on the cluster nodes-if it fails, ensure that the disks that are used for the disk group are the same on all cluster nodes.

-verifyplex.vfd

-Checks if the number of plexes on each site for the Campus Cluster setup are set properly-if it fails, check that the sites, disks, and plexes are set properly for a Campus Cluster setup.
+Action Different actions follow: license.vfd Checks for valid Veritas Volume manager license-if one is not found use the vxlicinst utility to install a valid license key. disk.vfd Checks if all disks in diskgroup are visible on host-if it fails, check if the path to disks exists from the host and check if LUN masking and zoning are set properly. udid.vfd Checks the UDID (unique disk identifiers) of disks on the cluster nodes-if it fails, ensure that the disks that are used for the disk group are the same on all cluster nodes. verifyplex.vfd Checks if the number of plexes on each site for the Campus Cluster setup are set properly-if it fails, check that the sites, disks, and plexes are set properly for a Campus Cluster setup. that are mounted outside of VCS configuration.
+See "High availability fire drill" on page 30. imf_init Initializes the agent to interface with Intelligent monitoring framework (IMF).
+The function runs when the agent starts up. imf_getnotification Waits for notification about disk group state changes.

-volinuse

-Checks if open volumes are in use or file systems on volumes that are mounted outside of VCS configuration.

-See "High availability fire drill" on page 30.

-imf_init

-Initializes the agent to interface with Intelligent monitoring framework (IMF).
-The function runs when the agent starts up.

-Waits for notification about disk group state changes.
 The function runs after the agent initializes with IMF.
 The function waits for notification.
-Upon receiving notification, the agent takes action on the resource.

-imf register

-imf getnotification

-Registers the resource entities, which the agent must monitor using IMF.
+Upon receiving notification, the agent takes action on the resource. imf_register Registers the resource entities, which the agent must monitor using IMF.
 The function runs for each resource after the resource goes into a steady state, either online or offline.